 Europe Trip.
 Day 5: Bruges & Ghent, Belgium

-We opted for Bruges and Ghent trip by bus organized by Brussels City Tour.
-Avail one self of the green scenery along the journey that took about an hour to reach the city center.
-And nearing Bruges city center, we felt in love with the calm and serene neighborhood.
+We opted for a Bruges and Ghent trip by bus organized by Brussels City Tour.
+Avail oneself of the green scenery along the journey that took about an hour to reach the city center.
+And nearing Bruges city center, we fell in love with the calm and serene neighborhood.

-Upon arrival, we were guided to a medieval bell tower known as Belfry of Bruges from the backside before proceeded to Markt.
-It was a public square with a neo-gothical architecture of the Provinciaal Hof.
-We took our sweet time enjoying the view of the Markt.
+Upon arrival, we were guided to a medieval bell tower known as the Belfry of Bruges from the backside before proceeding to Markt.
+It was a public square with the neo-Gothic architecture of the Provinciaal Hof.
+We leisurely enjoyed the breathtaking view of the Markt.

 The bus dropped us at the visitor parking space